XRRRA/TMPS_labs/Labs1_2/RaportLab1.md

    Product computer = computerFactory.createProduct("Lenovo", "Legion 5i pro");
    store.addProduct(computer);
    ```
     - Here, a `ComputerFactory` object is created, which extends the `ProductFactory` abstract class.
-Using this factory object, we call `createProduct` to create a `Computer` with specified attributes (e.g., "Lenovo" as the brand and "Legion 5i pro" as the model).
+Using this domain.factory object, we call `createProduct` to create a `Computer` with specified attributes (e.g., "Lenovo" as the brand and "Legion 5i pro" as the model).
     - The newly created `computer` object is then added to the `store` inventory by calling `store.addProduct(computer)`.

    ```java